Can you have too much confidence?

 Besides which you see, I have confidence in me.”

 Your confidence level will never be “just right” from the perspective of everyone else in the world.
 If you expect to please everyone you will end up frustrated.
 Instead, you can focus on building your own confidence and let other people worry about theirs.
 When you accept other people’s mammalian quest for social rewards, you will accept your own, with all of its ups and downs.

-There's lots more about the ups and downs of our mammalian happy chemicals in my book Meet Your Happy Chemicals.
-And my new book, Beyond Cynical, shows how we can build a sense of personal agency whether those around us do so or not.
+There's lots more about the ups and downs of our mammalian happy chemicals in my new book Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin and Endorphin Levels.
+And my book, Beyond Cynical, shows how we can build a sense of personal agency whether those around us do so or not.